 In Year 10 all students follow a common course of core subjects.
-They also choose three options from a range of Art, ICT, Technology (Materials, Food or Design), Languages (Te Reo Māori, Spanish, Chinese), Commerce, Music, Drama, Visual Literacy and Global Studies.
+They also choose three options from a range of Art, Commerce, Languages (Chinese, Spanish, Te Reo Maori), Media and Drama, Music, STEAM, and Technology (Food, Materials, Digital, Design and Visual).

-In Year 10, some students are chosen to be accelerated in a combination of Mathematics.
-English and Science.
+In Year 10, some students are chosen to be accelerated in a combination of Mathematics, English and Science.